 Insights From Company Pay vs. Performance Disclosures

 The SEC released its pay vs. performance (PvP) proxy disclosure rule on August 25, 2022.
-Since then, it’s been a nonstop sprint for companies to prepare to comply.
 On February 10, 2023, the SEC released its Compliance & Disclosure Interpretations (C&DIs), which addressed some open questions, created new ones, and left many others unanswered.

 Filer Type